 Regional and Media Support Initiatives

-Beyond Afghanistan, UNESCO is working in neighboring countries such as Pakistan, Tajikistan, and Iran to support Afghan through teacher training and educational resources.
+Beyond Afghanistan, UNESCO is working in neighboring countries such as Pakistan, Tajikistan, and Iran to support Afghan refugees through teacher training and educational resources.
 UNESCO has also invested in distance learning via radio and television, providing Afghan media outlets with the financial backing and technical expertise to develop educational content.
 Initiatives like the Begum Organization for Women have helped reach approximately 17 million Afghan citizens, providing them with crucial learning opportunities in an increasingly restrictive environment.

 The Call for Global Action